 Real estate landing pages are standalone pages on your website with a single purpose: to convert traffic into leads.
 When someone visits your landing page they should be encouraged to share their contact information in exchange for valuable content such as a property search, home valuation, or a market trend report.

 If you need help putting together your custom landing pages, we suggest checking out Placester.
-Placester has great templates for all sorts of landing pages including Home Valuation and Property Search, and they also offer a FREE IDX website to anyone who’s a member of the National Association of Realtors.
+Placester has great templates for all sorts of landing pages including Home Valuation and Property Search, and they also offer a discounted IDX website to anyone who’s a member of the National Association of Realtors.
 Visit Placester today and find out how they can help level up your landing page game.

 In this article, we’re going to walk you through the essential elements of a great real estate landing page, as well as look at some landing page examples from top real estate agents that are up and running right now.